fredgibbs/fredgibbs.github.io/courses/digital-mapping.md

 - Appreciate the theoretical possibilities and practical limitations of deep digital mapping.

-- Understand the theories and principles of new media, linked open data, interface design as applies to the geospatial humanities.
+- Understand the principles of new media, linked open data, and interface design as applies to the geospatial humanities.

-- Develop awareness and conversational fluency in geographic data formats, technologies, and tools.

 - Combine qualitative and quantitative analytical skills

 - Begin to experiment with new tools, workflows, methods, and techniques for mapping the urban environment, including QGIS, Omeka + Neatline, Google Maps/Earth, basic web mapping concepts, basic web programming, Javascript, SVG, D3.

-- Develop enough awareness with these technologies to create maps on your own with lots of Googling.
+- Develop awareness and conversational fluency in geographic data formats, technologies, and tools so that you can produce maps and troubleshoot new challenges on your own.

 - Must be able to have fun while totally frustrated, even when this stupid little thing takes way longer than it should.